Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Measure of Homophily

+Now consider the case where the number of woman-man papers is $0$ so that men only co-author with men and women only co-author with women.
+Then,

+and $\alpha = 1$.
+Finally consider the case where we have the maximum number of woman-man papers, $2 \pi$.
+Then, the number of men who co-author with women is $2 \pi \times n / 2 = n_w$ and the number of men who co-author with men is $n_m - n_w$.
+Since we assume that $n_w \leq n_m$, the number of women who co-author with men is $0$.
+We then have: Thus,

-For Field A, there are $11$ males and $2$ females.
-To calculate $p$ in the following equation, we calculate the proportion of male co-authors for each male authorship and then take the average.
+We now calculate the $\alpha$ for the example given in Figure 1 in the main text.
+For Field A, there are $11$ men and $2$ women.
+To calculate $p$ in the following equation, we calculate the proportion of man co-authors for each man authorship and then take the average.
 The values in the equation correspond to authorships from left to right.
-To calculate $q$, we calculate the proportion of male co-authors for each female authorship and then take the average--again from left to right.
+To calculate $q$, we calculate the proportion of man co-authors for each woman authorship and then take the average--again from left to right.

-For Field B, there is $1$ male and $8$ females.
+For Field B, there is $1$ man and $8$ women.

-For the Fields $A$ and $B$ combined, there are 12 males and 10 females.
+For the Fields $A$ and $B$ combined, there are 12 men and 10 women.

-In Section 2.B of the main manuscript, we describe a concrete interpretation of $\alpha$ displayed in the ``FM-Papers'' column of Table 1.
-In particular, we assume a field consists of 100 2-author papers and let $\pi$ and $1-\pi$ be the proportion of female and male authorships respectively.
-We can calculate the number (which may be fractional) of Female-Male papers ($FM$), Male-Male papers ($MM$) and Female-Female papers ($FF$) which would result in a specific $\alpha$.
-In this setting $MM + FM + FF = 100$ because there are 100 papers total, and $2FF + MF = 200 \pi$ since $\pi$ is the proportion of female authorships.
-Solving for $FM$, $MM$, and $FF$ then yields:
+Finally, in Section 2.1 of the main manuscript, we describe a concrete interpretation of $\alpha$ displayed in the ``WM-Papers'' column of Table 1.
+In particular, we assume a field consists of 100 2-author papers and let $\pi$ and $1-\pi$ be the proportion of woman and man authorships respectively.
+We can calculate the number (which may be fractional) of woman-man papers ($WM$), man-man papers ($MM$) and woman-woman papers ($WW$) which would result in a specific $\alpha$.
+In this setting $p = 2 \times MM / (200(1- \pi))$ and $q = WM / (200 \pi)$.
+Thus,